projectdim/quickstart/README.md

 # Future Improvements
 We can consider setting up these containers in such a way where debugging using a host IDE is possible.
-This usually involves using docker volumes inconjunction with remote debugging capabilities.
+This usually involves using docker volumes in conjunction with remote debugging capabilities.